 6. Examples of linear regression in studies of social inequality in the literature such as measuring social distance.

 7. Introducing logistic regression - modelling a dichotomous response variable like unemployment.

 8. Logistic regression continued - odds ratios, model selection.

 9. Group student presentations of examples of inequality

 Teaching and learning methods

-The module will involve: lectures, computer labs, and data analysis tasks using SPSS and R.
+The module will involve: lectures, computer labs, and data analysis tasks using SPSS.

 Extensive use will be made of relevant on-line resources including: literature resources and examples of use of software.
 Moreover, the data itself will be accessed on-line.

 Blackboard resources will be used to provide lecture materials.